aarron-lee/legion-go-tricks/README.md

 These functions are not working out of the box, but have workarounds

 - Steam/QAM Buttons/Rear back buttons - all buttons can be used in Steam via Emulated Steam controller or Dualsense Edge Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM).
+  - SteamOS ships InputPlumber
-  - note that Bazzite ships with hhd, which enables all buttons + gyro to work ootb.
+  - Bazzite ships hhd, which enables all buttons + gyro to work ootb.
   - Nobara ships InputPlumber, which is an alternative to hhd
-- Gyro - uses the same fix as buttons fix (emulate Dualsense or Steam Controller via hhd or inputplumber)
+- Gyro - uses the same fix as buttons fix (emulate Dualsense or Steam Controller via hhd or InputPlumber)
 - Trackpad - this hardware previously already worked, but was not usable in steam input.
   - With the latest version of the PS5 Dualsense edge emulators, it is now usable in steam input.
 [Video Demo here](https://www.youtube.com/watch?v=RuSboPkZob4)
-- TDP - requires using either hhd or decky plugins
+- TDP - requires using either steamos-manager, hhd, or decky plugins
 - Controller RGB Lights - requires decky plugin or HHD (HHD enables steam input RGB support) See [Video Demo here](https://youtu.be/HHubJ8AnkUk?si=oWLVultDKBMVOxlo&t=35)
-- GPU Frequency control - via SimpleDeckyTDP plugin or hhd
+- GPU Frequency control - via steamos-manager or SimpleDeckyTDP plugin or hhd
 - Custom Fan Curves - via LegionGoRemapper plugin or HHD (you need to install hhd + hhd-ui)
+  - Fan curves control currently requires the acpi_call kernel module, there's a WIP kernel driver but no ETA.
   - fan curves confirmed to work with bios v29, but bios v29.1 or newer is HIGHLY recommended due to some major bugs on v29
 - Games can sometimes default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
-- v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
-  - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux
-  - **Solution**: on STAMP mode, TDP must be set with a custom fan curve that will prevent thermal shutdown.
-    - You can set custom fan curves on bios v29.1 with the LegionGoRemapper plugin or via hhd-ui
-    - alternatively, if you don't want to use a custom fan curve, you can enable the `Lenovo Custom TDP` toggle in SimpleDeckyTDP
-    - hhd-ui also supports Lenovo's wmi methods, so it's safe to use for fan control and TDP
-- Screen Refresh Rate and FPS control - unified refresh rate + FPS slider now works perfectly on latest bazzite stable, fixes should now also be on the latest Nobara Deck Edition too.
-  - ChimeraOS should also have the fixes
 - adaptive/auto display brightness doesn't work yet
   - manual brightness slider in steam UI works without issues